shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/irrigation/managed/doc.md

 title: "People and Managing Irrigation and Fertigation at Managed stage (Advanced technology adoption)"
 ---

+---
+layout: default
+title: "People and Managing Irrigation and Fertigation at Managed stage (Advanced technology adoption)"
+---
 ### People and Managing Irrigation and Fertigation at Managed stage (Advanced technology adoption)

 As a cannabis cultivation owner at the Managed stage (Advanced technology adoption), the operations concerning irrigation and fertigation are highly sophisticated, with cutting-edge technologies and systems integrated into the processes.
 This stage enables improved management of resources, increased efficiency, and higher-quality cannabis production.
 The following roles are involved in managing irrigation and fertigation: